By: Natalie Trudel

 The point is that in order for companies to grow effectively – many have to operate as one.
 Humans are much more complicated than ants and businesses have much more sophisticated and complex goals to achieve; however, it doesn’t hurt to start thinking of your company as a super-organism.
 If organizations make it a priority to establish and sustain a fundamental framework of communication, cooperation, unified goals, and absolute recognition, then it can surely defy the rule of 150.

 How can technology help?
-After analyzing the necessary steps to consider when forging a super-organism, there is no doubt that anything that facilitates these fundamentals is going to make a big difference.
+After analyzing the necessary steps to consider when forging a super-organism, there is no doubt, anything that facilitates these fundamentals is going to make a big difference.
 Companies are harnessing the power of emPerform for this very reason.
 Sure, it helps eliminate paper headaches but it also provides a single, unified platform for strategic organization-wide goal management, performance monitoring, communication, and acknowledgement. emPerform is ideal for growing small to medium sized businesses who are looking to get their ants in a row in order to produce business results.

 To learn more about how emPerform can help turn your company into a super-organism, visit www.employee-performance.com